Edwinvimal/weatherForecast/README.md

 Command line execution: Navigate to project root dirctory in cmd prompt and type mvn test or mvn test -Dcucumber="src/test/java/resources/weatherForecast.feature"

-Test results: Test results will be generated in the below path after every test execution weatherForecast\target\cucumber-reports
+Test results: Test results will be generated in the below path after every test execution weatherStation\target\cucumber-reports

 Set up:
 Navigate to POM.xml file to download the dependencies if it required.
 Maven-->Install